Personally what I like to do is buy everything I need from Amazon and iHerb, which carry several brands that don't test on animals.

 While it remains safe to use topically, whether or not you continue to use fluoride toothpaste is a matter of choice.
 The same goes for Sodium Laureth Sulfate, which is a foaming agent that's also an irritant.

 Now, if you want regular minty toothpaste with fluoride, try Tom's of Maine's Simply White Natural Toothpaste.
 Note that Tom's parent company is not cruelty-free.

-For something without fluoride and without SLS, I go with Desert Essence’s Natural Toothpaste in Wintergreeen, JASON’s Powersmile, or Nature’s Gate’s Creme de Peppermind Natural Toothpaste.
+For something without fluoride and without SLS, there are lots of options such as Desert Essence's Natural Toothpaste in Wintergreeen, JASON's Powersmile, or Nature's Gate's Creme de Peppermind Natural Toothpaste.

 There's also Tom's of Maine that comes in various flavors; I've liked every single toothpaste from them so I recommend this brand as well!
 My last suggestion for cruelty-free toothpaste is a brand called Auromere, which is also cruelty-free, vegan, and herbal.